Rich history. Strong future. J.C. Whitlam Manufacturing Company.

 Whitlam's product growth.

 Whitlam products are marketed exclusively through wholesalers — over 6,000 of them throughout North America.
-The company has a sizable export business with sales in Latin America, Europe and the Middle East.
+The company has a sizable export business with sales in Latin America, Europe, Australia and the Middle East.
 J.C.
 Whitlam Manufacturing is represented by more than 80 organizations around the world.

 Changing for the better.